Go to website

 How Do I Directly Submit To A Publisher?

-Authorea offers more than 8,000 journal templates to choose from.
-Journal templates follow guidelines set by the publications themselves for submission with the correct citation formatting.
+Journal Templates on Authorea Authorea offers more than 9,000 journal templates to choose from.
+Journal templates follow journal guidelines so that you can submit your manuscript with the correct citation and references formatting.
 Available journal templates range from Nature to Science to Cell and everything in between.
+Some journals have very advanced templates which produce, upon export, highly formatted PDFs according to publisher p

 Exporting a document

 Authorea supports a format-neutral writing environment, which means that articles all have the same look when viewed on Authorea, but may be exported to thousands of different styles to achieve desired formatting.
 Whether you need to export a document in PDF or in .docx (MS Word format), Authorea has you covered.
 Any document written on Authorea may be exported at any time to PDF, Word, LaTeX (if applicable), or Zip.
-First, locate the "Export" option on the toolbar of any document. !(https
+Start by editing a document and locate the "Export" option on the toolba

 Digital Object Identifier (DOI) Registration Failed